 The Chair of the IRB presides at all meetings of the IRB and may assign additional duties to members as needed.
 The Chair acts as the IRB representative in determining research to be exempt and reviews and approves research under the expedited categories or assigns this responsibility to others on the IRB.

-The Human Participant Protection Plan provides regulatory oversight and administrative support to the IRB.
-In addition this office ensures that all research is compliant to the regulations that govern Human research.
+The Office of Research Integrity is responsible for the day-to-day functions of Rice's Human Research Participant Protection Program (HRPPP), which provides regulatory oversight and administrative support to the IRB.
+In addition this office ensures that all research is compliant with regulations that govern human participant research.

 Principal Investigators (PI) and Co-Investigators (Co-I)

 Per Rice University Policy 301, PI status is a “privilege granted to faculty members who hold an academic appointment in the tenure-track or research ranks.
 Instructional or special rank appointments do not have PI/PD Eligibility status.”
 Under certain circumstances, exceptions to this policy are granted, with approval by the Vice Provost for Research.
 A request for an exception should be made by the academic/administrative unit leader using the PI Eligibility Request Form.

 The PI is the individual on the study that is responsible for the study and is the primary agent responsible to ensure that research is conducted ethically.
 PI responsibilities include proper documentation and reporting to the IRB, ensuring proper training for all researchers involved in the research, and maintaining information security for all study data.
 The PI is ultimately responsible for the oversight of the consent process to ensure all participants are properly informed to ensure that meaningful consent has been provided by all participants.
 The PI assumes all responsibility for compliance with federal, state, local and institutional policies.
 The PI is also responsible for ensuring that research is not initiated prior to IRB approval.

 Before you decide to participate in research, know the facts.